juliasilge/supervised-ML-case-studies-course/slides/chapter4_01.md

 # Surveying Catholic sisters in 1967

-## Julia Silge
-## Data Scientist at Stack Overflow

-Notes: You have made it to the last case study of our course and it is a particularly compelling one, where we are going to practice some advanced skills in modeling.
+Notes: You have made it to the last case study of our course! 🎉 It is a particularly compelling one, where we are going to practice some advanced skills in modeling.

 ---